-In the 31 municipalities that make up the region, visitors can find great natural areas of mountain ranges, mountains, hills, gorges, olive trees, almond trees and vines, vegetables and tropical fruit, lemon and orange trees, beautiful beaches and of course a delicious local cuisine.
-The coast of the Axarquia begins with the end of the term of Malaga city, in the district of El Palo and stretches until Maro where it meets the tropical coast of Granada.
+In the 31 municipalities that make up this region, visitors will find a great variety of landscapes: mountains, hills, cliffs, olive groves, almond and vineyards, tropical fruit orchards, as well as lemon and orange groves.
+You can also enjoy beautiful coves and, of course, the delicious local cuisine.
+The Axarquia coastline begins just after the city of Malaga, in the “El Palo” district, and extends to Maro, where it meets the tropical coast of Granada.

-Routes of the Axarquia
+Routes in the Axarquia

 Sun and Avocado Route

 The Axarquia’s coastline is blessed with a subtropical climate that provides the perfect home for a variety of exotic crops, with avocado taking center stage alongside tropical fruits like mango, papaya, and chirimoya.
 This region has earned a well-deserved reputation for producing some of the most delicious and flavorful avocados in the world, making it a paradise for food enthusiasts.

 Throughout the “Ruta del Sol y del Aguacate,” we explore the municipalities that make up this thriving region, where agriculture is an integral part of life.
 These municipalities include Rincón de la Victoria, Macharaviaya, Vélez-Málaga, Benamocarra, Iznate, and Benamargosa.

 Among all the routes in the Axarquia, this one pays homage to the richness of the land and the efforts of local farmers who have turned this region into a tropical fruit haven.
 In addition to enjoying these exquisite fruits, you can also experience the beauty of the coast and the charm of the villages along the way.
 From the bustling Rincón de la Victoria to the serenity of the fields in Benamargosa, each stop on this route offers a unique experience.